orca-scan/orca-webhook-go/README.md

 }
 ```

-Use `http://127.0.0.1:3000/trigger-webhook-in` to trigget the in webhook and send the request.
+Use `http://127.0.0.1:3000/trigger-webhook-in` to trigger the in webhook and send the request.

 ## Test server locally against Orca Cloud